fritz-hh/scripts_NAS4Free/README.md

 Note 2: This script requires static IP addresses (of course static DHCP is OK too) on your NAS and other any other computer.

 Note 3: I use Wake on LAN to wake the NAS.
-The WOL paket is sent by my DD-WRT router automatically when one of my computers is online.
+The WOL paket is sent by my DD-WRT router automatically when one of my computers is online (see script here: https://github.com/fritz-hh/autowake_NAS)

 acpiStats.sh:
 -------------